shivathapaa/Nepali-Date-Picker/README.md

 - `NepaliMonthCalendar` - Nepali Month Calendar which consists of the month details.
 - `NepaliDateLocale` - To control language, dateFormat, weekDayName, and monthName.
 - `NepaliDatePickerLang` - Set of supported language (English & Nepali for now).
-- `NepaliDateConverter` - Provides utilies for date conversions (english to nepali and vice versa), get formatted date(6) and many more.
+- `NepaliDateConverter` - Provides utilities for date conversions (english to nepali and vice versa), get formatted date(6) and many more.
 - `rememberNepaliDatePickerState()` - To read, write, and manage state of the date picker.
 - `NepaliSelectableDates` - To control selectable dates i.e. enable/disable certain dates.